elizavetasemenova/elizavetasemenova.github.io/_posts/2019-07-28-ordered-logistic.md

 date: 2019-07-28
 comments: true
 ---
-In this post, we discuss probabilistic programming languages on the example of ordered logistic regression.
+In this post, we discuss probabilistic programming languages on the example of the ordered logistic regression.

 ### Probabilistic programming languages (PPLs)
 Bayesian machine learning (read 'Bayesian statistics', 'probabilistic modelling' or even 'Bayesian Deep Learning' if